Post-treatment: What to expect

 Medical grade compression stockings come in various styles, colours, and compression levels.

-Graduated compression stockings get tighter as you go down toward the ankle, often making below-the-knee stockings the best choice following vein treatment.
-They put the greatest degree of pressure on the lower area of your legs, where it is needed.
+Graduated compression stockings get tighter as you go down toward the ankle.
+This often makes below-the-knee stockings the best choice following vein treatment.
+Indeed, they put the greatest degree of pressure on the lower area of your legs, where it is needed.
 Your doctor will determine which compression level you need and how long to wear them.

-Compression stockings will be provided as part of your after-care package, at no additional charge.
-There are two lengths of stockings which we recommend:
+Finally, The Vein Institute provides compression stockings as part of your after-care package, at no additional charge.
+Also, there are two lengths of stockings which we recommend:

 Pressures of stockings